Supakornn/pruna/docs/contributions/how_to_contribute.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You are now ready to work on your contribution.
 Check out a branch on your forked repository and start coding!
-When commiting your changes, we recommend to follow the `Conventional Commit Guidelines <https://www.conventionalcommits.org/en/v1.0.0/>`_.
+When committing your changes, we recommend to follow the `Conventional Commit Guidelines <https://www.conventionalcommits.org/en/v1.0.0/>`_.

 .. code-block:: bash